P-Y-R-O-B-O-T/LINUX/README.md

 | `printenv` | List environment parameters |
 | `echo $ENV_VARIABLE` | Print environment variable value |

+> [!TIP]
-## MANAGE TEMPLATE USER ENVIRONMENT
+> ## MANAGE TEMPLATE USER ENVIRONMENT
-* When a user is created, all items from `/etc/skel/` are copied to new user's home directory
+> * When a user is created, all items from `/etc/skel/` are copied to new user's home directory
-* We put all the files in there and they will be copied
+> * We put all the files in there and they will be copied

 ## USER RESOURCE LIMITS
 * To do this we can edit `/etc/security/limits.conf`